domph/cs179-project/README.md

 # CS 179 Final Project: Markus Lendermann & Dominic Phung

-This program is a GUI-based fluid dynamics simulator (as such, it cannot be used entirely from the command-line but instead requires a display).
+This program is a GUI-based fluid dynamics simulator that provides the option of GPU acceleration if a compatible NVIDIA GPU is detected.
 OpenGL 4.1 is required to run this program.

 <img src="assets/demo.png" width="1000"/>

-## CUDA Acceleration
-Comments detailing how this program will be parallelized to run on a GPU with CUDA can be found in `physics.cpp`.

 ## Pre-built Binaries